apache/arrow/docs/source/format/CDataInterface.rst

 Pros of the IPC format vs. the data interface:

-* Works accross processes and machines.
+* Works across processes and machines.
-* Allows data storage and persistency.
+* Allows data storage and persistence.
-* Being a streamable format, has room for composing more features (such as integrity checks, compression...).
+* Being a streamable format, the IPC format has room for composing more features (such as integrity checks, compression...).

 Data type description -- format strings